apache/cassandra-java-driver/manual/core/async/README.md

 // prints s0-io-n (I/O pool thread)
 ```

-As long as you use the asynchronous API, the driver never blocks.
-You can safely call a driver
+As long as you use the asynchronous API, the driver will behave in a non-blocking manner: its
+internal threads will almost never block.
+There are a few exceptions to the rule though: see the
+manual page on [non-blocking programming](../non_blocking) for details.

-method from inside a callback:
+Because the asynchronous API is non-blocking, you can safely call a driver method from inside a
+callback, even when the callback's execution is triggered by a future returned by the driver:

 ```java
 // Get the department id for a given user: